Amazing deal currently on Mini Prill granular lawn fertiliser, clearing old stock ready for our new N+ Mini Prill

 How to control porina in your lawn

 When treating for Porina delay irrigation for 24 hours, leaving the product on the surface of your lawn.
+This is due to the surface feeding habits of Porina.

 Black beetle life cycle